 As the decades pass, more insects are becoming resistant to the traditional methods of pest control used in the past.
 At the same time, people around the world are becoming more conscious about the substances they use in their households.
-Diatomaceous earth provides a powerful alternative to those looking to safely and effectively address a bed bug infestation in their homes.
+Diatomaceous earth provides a powerful alternative to those looking to naturally and effectively address a bed bug infestation in their homes.
 When used as part of a full pest control system, DE can ensure bed bugs are completely eliminated.

 Have you ever tried using diatomaceous earth to eradicate bed bugs in your home?
 Send us an email or message sharing your story.
-And for more information on other ways you can use DE, join our Facebook group.
+And for more information on ways you can use DE, join our Facebook group.